 Code of Ethics

 Federation of Exchange Accommodators (FEA) members must comply with a strict code of ethics.
-The Code stresses the protection of the public and clients against fraud, misrepresentation and other illegal practices.
+The Code stresses the protection of the public and clients against fraud, misrepresentation, and other illegal practices.
 The Code requires the Qualified Intermediary (QI) to direct exchange proceeds to a stable financial institution, provide financial information to the exchanger as requested, and to give a full accounting of funds at the end of the exchange.
 Realty Exchange Corporation prides itself on membership in the FEA and strict compliance with its Code of Ethics.

 Certified Exchange Specialist®